-We serve customers and have manufacturing facilities outside the United States and are subject to the risks characteristic of international operations, including recently imposed tariffs.
+We have manufacturing facilities and serve customers outside the United States and are subject to the risks characteristic of international operations, including tariffs.

 We have significant manufacturing operations in Asia and Canada and sales offices located in Asia and Europe.
 We continue to consider additional opportunities to make foreign investments and construct new foreign facilities.